Page 7 of 7

 by winced36

-paulrace wrote: Sun Dec 29, 2024 8:14 am
+paulrace wrote: Sun Dec 29, 2024 8:14 am That's a nice looking unit!
+When you get your consist hooked up, add a photo, please!

 Here you go, Paul; from her first run after 41 years in storage, the newly acquired Lionel F3 takes the point on the Coast Daylight: